filipi/filipi/README.md

 robotics, manufacturing systems, CAD (specially Pro/Engineer)

-And finally, I've just discoverd this special github feature in which the README.md file of a repository named after your username will render as your profile readm file.
+And finally, I've just discoverd this special github feature in which the README.md file of a repository named after your username will render as your profile readme file.

 <p align="center"><img width="50%" src="https://github-readme-stats.vercel.app/api?username=filipi&show_icons=true" /></p>
 <!--